 School of Packaging Expertise

-Research: Throughout more than five decades of dynamic development, the MSU School of Packaging has built significant research expertise and earned national and international recognition in physical distribution and protective packaging.
+Research: Throughout more than six decades of dynamic development, the MSU School of Packaging has built significant research expertise and earned national and international recognition in physical distribution and protective packaging.
 We continue to enjoy a worldwide reputation for leadership in this area, with computer applications in cushion design, fragility assessment, distribution dynamics and modeling of the physical environment.
 The school is also known as a leader in the areas of permeability and migration, shelf life, food packaging, product/package compatibility, tamper evidence and legibility.
-Among our new research areas are bio-based polymers, nanocomposites, radio frequency identification, automotive packaging, pharmaceutical packaging and packaging solutions for food quality and safety.
+In more recent research, areas of focus are bio-based polymers, nanocomposites, pharmaceutical packaging, and packaging solutions for food quality and safety.

 Collaboration & Industry Outreach: The MSU School of Packaging is uniquely positioned to create and disseminate valuable knowledge in packaging science and technology that empowers people around the world to make more informed decisions and enjoy improved quality of life.
-We maintain close ties to the packaging industry numerous ways, including the School of Packaging Industry Advisory Council, the Packaging Alumni Association, Packaging Executive forums, company visits, etc. A great majority of our students interact with industry partners through their participation in paid internships as part of their studies.
-They are also exposed to the international packaging industry through MSU’s nation-leading study abroad program, with packaging links to the UK, Japan, Sweden, Spain and other parts of the world.
-The School of Packaging's Center for Packaging Innovation and Sustainability is a global leader in research and outreach related to packaging innovation and sustainable systems, resulting in positive environmental effects on the global footprint of packaging and related systems across the supply chain .
-In addition, the faculty members work in close collaboration with faculty members from related disciplines at MSU and with their industry counterparts in food science (Department of Food Science and Human Nutrition), food safety (National Food Safety and Toxicology Center), engineering (College of Engineering), supply chain (Broad College of Business) and numerous other disciplines.
+We maintain close ties to the packaging industry in numerous ways, including the School of Packaging Industry Advisory Council, the Packaging Alumni Association, Packaging Executive forums, company visits, etc. A great majority of our students interact with industry partners through their participation in paid internships as part of their studies.
+They are also exposed to the international packaging industry through MSU’s study abroad program, with packaging links to the UK, Japan, Sweden, Spain and other parts of the world.
+The School of Packaging's Center for Packaging Innovation and Sustainability has produced research related to packaging innovation and sustainable systems, resulting in positive environmental effects on the global footprint of packaging and related systems across the supply chain.
+In addition, the faculty members work in close collaboration with faculty members from related disciplines at MSU and with their industry counterparts in food science (Department of Food Science and Human Nutrition), food safety (National Food Safety and Toxicology Center), engineering (College of Engineering), supply chain (Broad College of Business), and numerous other disciplines.